BreitmanLab/breitman-lab.github.io/research/index.md

 ### Comparative phylogeography and phylogeographic meta-analyses

-We study phylogeography (evolutionary and geographic histories of genetic lineages within and among closely related species) at the single-species and comparative levels.
+We study <a href="https://justinbagley.org/pages/phylogeog.html">phylogeography</a> (evolutionary and geographic histories of genetic lineages within and among closely related species) at the single-species and comparative levels.
 In this field, we are working on novel empirical studies of freshwater fish phylogeography in North America and Brazil based on high-throughput sequence data (e.g. ddRAD-seq, DArT-seq), as well as synthetic comparative reviews of published phylogeographical literature in the context of regional ecological and geological settings.
 We also have a new ongoing project in collaboration with [Fernando Alda's lab](http://fernandoalda.weebly.com) at the University of Tennessee-Chattanooga that is focused on combining georeferenced legacy phylogeographic data (DNA sequence data, esp. mtDNA, available from online repositories) with environmental data to conduct regional and global meta-analyses of fish phylogeography.
 This exciting project is made possible through our collaboration on [PhylogatR](https://phylogatr.org), a project funded through NSF grants to [Bryan Carstens](https://carstenslab.osu.edu) and [Tara Pelletier](https://sites.google.com/site/taraapelletier/).

 <p align="center">
 	<a href="https://phylogatr.org">